 Denver, CO | April 15-17, 2019

-Are you a member of a group of organizations focused on a shared goal, looking for tools to support your work?
+You a member of a group of organizations focused on a shared goal, looking for tools and skills to support your work in an equitable, diverse, and human-centered way.

 The 7th Annual Network Leadership Training Academy (NLTA) is a 3-day interactive workshop for professionals like you engaged in the network way of working, to build skills and learn from peers.

-The NLTA provides a space to foster meaningful connections among colleagues, enhance knowledge and skills related to network science principles and practices, and learn about practical tools to more effectively build, manage, and evaluate inter-organizational and community networks.
+The NLTA provides a space to foster meaningful connections among colleagues, enhance knowledge and skills related to network science principles and practices, and learn about the latest practical tools & trends to more effectively build, manage, and evaluate inter-organizational and community networks.

 If you have any questions, please email: firstname.lastname@example.org